-- 1. Click-filter: Certain actions that TESTAR wants to execute might be dangerous or undesirable, such as printing out documents, creating, moving or deleting files.
-TESTAR will not execute clicks on any widget whose title matches the given regular expression.
-To see whether or not your expression works, simply start TESTAR in Spy-Mode, which will visualize the detected actions. - 2.
-Processes to kill: Some SUTs start other processes during test sequence generation.
-These might popup in the foreground and block the SUTs GUI.
-They might also consume excessive memory, etc. TESTAR will kill any process whose name matches the given regular expression.
+1. Click-filter: TESTAR will not execute actions on any widget whose title matches the given regular expression int this configuration parameter.
+Certain actions that TESTAR could execute might be dangerous or undesirable, such as printing out documents, creating, moving or deleting files.
+To see whether or not your expression works, simply start TESTAR in Spy-Mode, go to your desired GUI in the SUT and you will be able to check the detected actions.